The basic principle of PCR

 We also used endpoint PCR as a basis for DNA sequencing, distinguishing between Sanger sequencing and pyrosequencing.
 These are two important analytical tools that we used for different analytical purposes.

-DNA sequencing using the didesoxy method (Sanger sequencing)
+DNA sequencing using the dideoxy method (Sanger sequencing)

-This method was developed by Frederick Sanger and Alan Coulson in the 1970s and, along with the PCR reaction, forms the foundation of modern molecular biology.
+This method, developed by Frederick Sanger and Alan Coulson in the 1970s, forms the foundation of modern molecular biology alongside PCR.
 The method is as simple as it is ingenious.
-Special oligonucleotides, which are labelled with fluorescent dyes, are added to the finished endpoint PCR reaction solution.
-In a subsequent PCR reaction, DNA fragments of different lengths are obtained, each of which carries a fluorescence-labelled oligonucleotide at the end, which can be analysed with the help of appropriate detectors.
-The result is a sequence of coloured peaks with the corresponding assignment to the four bases of the DNA.
+Special oligonucleotides labeled with fluorescent dyes are added to the prepared endpoint PCR reaction solution.
+In a subsequent PCR reaction, DNA fragments of varying lengths are obtained, each ending with a fluorescently labeled oligonucleotide that can be analyzed using appropriate detectors.
+The result is a sequence of colored tips corresponding to the four bases of DNA.

-DNA sequencing according to the Sanger method is used for the following analyses:
+Sanger DNA sequencing is used in the following analyses:

 Pyrosequencing

-An endpoint PCR serves as the basis for pyrosequencing.
-By using a biotinylated primer, one strand of each of the resulting PCR products carries biotin at the end (labelling).
-Through covalent binding to streptavidin, this labelled DNA strand can be separated and purified.
-During the sequencing reaction, the four bases are added separately to the reaction solution.
-If an insertion takes place, an enzyme reaction-based light flash is released, which is detected in real time as in qPCR.
+Pyrosequencing is based on endpoint PCR.
+Using a biotynilated primer, each strand of the resulting PCR products carries biotin at its end (labeling).
+This labeled DNA strand can be separated and purified by covalent bonding to streptavidin.
+During the sequencing reaction, the four bases are added to the reaction solution separately.
+If incorporation occurs, an enzyme-reaction-based flash of light is emitted, which is detected in real time, similar to qPCR.

-The crucial point is the quantification of the nucleotide incorporation.
-This allows the degree of zygosity of a TSR position to be determined exactly.
+The crucial point is the quantification of nucleotide incorporation.
+This allows the degree of zygosity of a TSR position to be precisely determined.

 Pyrosequencing is used in the following analyses: